 When you first install the Intune Company Portal it is not customized for your organization.
 We will first want to add the company name, logo, and color.
 We will use the Default Policy but you can have different customization for specific users.
 We’ll also show how to create different Company portals for specific groups or users.

 At the end of this post about Intune Company Portal Customization, we’ll show how to build the perfect experience by adding high-quality icons to your application deployments.

 - Click on Tenant Administration / Customization

 - Click on Edit just beside Settings at the top

-- In the Support section, you can enter the support Helpdesk information of your organisation
+- In the Support section, you can enter the support Helpdesk information of your organization

 - In the Configuration section, you can configure multiple customizations related to Device Enrollment, privacy options and device ownership notifications.
-We’ll explain these section :
+We’ll explain these sections:

 - The Device enrollment section (1) is used for specifying if and how users should be prompted in the Company Portal to enroll their devices